-Steam rooms should have no windows or skylights because they disperse the water vapors.
+Rooms should have no windows or skylights because they disperse the vapors.
 If your room already has:

 - Windows: replace them with others that have the max R-value on the market

-The best shower door insulates your shower, and that’s why it can get cold in the winter if you close that door.
+The best shower door insulates your shower, and that’s why it can get cold in the winter if you close it.
 The solutions are to:

-- Leave the door open, so the door has to swing outside
+- Leave the door open, so It has to swing outside

 - Install a radiator to heat the shower room and to prevent mold

 The location of the steam generator depends on the model you’re getting.
 Some models can only be placed inside the bathroom, while others up to 60 feet from your room.